Improving quantum channel discrimination with resourceful states: Introduction

 Discrimination problems are fundamental in considering the operational properties of quantum theory.
 Among these, quantum channel discrimination stands out as a critical task, focused on the precise identification of quantum channels by transmitting an input state through them and measuring the resulting output states.
 This capability is essential for a wide range of applications, including quantum communication \cite{Gis-The-2007}, quantum sensing \cite{Deg-Rei-Cap-2017}, and quantum cryptography \cite{Gis-Rib-Tit-Zbi-2002}.
 The ongoing research in this field \cite{Aci-2001,Sac-2005,Sac-2005-EB,Li-Qiu-2008,Mat-Pia-Wat-2010, Chi-2012,Sed-Zim-2014,Pir-Lup-2017,Puc-Paw-Kra-Kuk-2018,Pir-Lau-Lup-Per-2019,Nak-Kat-2021} is pivotal in enhancing the accuracy of channel discrimination, thereby significantly boosting the efficiency and security of quantum protocols.

 In channel discrimination problems, appropriately selecting the state to input into the channels directly impacts the effectiveness of the discrimination protocol.
 For example, it is known that using any entangled state as the input state can improve channel discrimination performance compared to using any separable state \cite{Pia-Wat-2009}.
 While entanglement is a typical resource in quantum information processing, various other types of quantum resources are also explored, such as coherence\cite{Bau-Cra-Ple-2014,Win-Yan-2016,Str-Ade-Ple-2017}, superposition\cite{The-Kil-Egl-Ple-2017}, asymmetry\cite{Gou-Spe-2008,Mar-Spe-2016}, magic\cite{Vei-Mou-Got-Eme-2014,How-Cam-2017}, non-Gaussianity\cite{Gen-Par-Ban-2008,Tak-Zhu-2018,Alb-Gen-Par-Fer-2018}, non-Markovianity\cite{Wak-2017,Bha-Bha-Maj-2020}, quantum thermodynamics\cite{Bra-Hor-Opp-Ren-2013,Gou-Mul-Nar-Spe-2015}, and imaginarity\cite{Wu-Kon-Ran-Sca-2021,Xue-Guo-Li-Ye-2021}.
 These resources can sometimes be treated in a unified manner as quantum resource theories.
+Note that similar research has been conducted on the relationship between resourceful measurements \cite{Car-Hei-Toi-2018,Car-Hei-Toi-2019,Skr-Sup-Cav-2019,Uol-Kra-Sha-Yu-2019,Skr-Lin-2019} and channels \cite{Li-Bu-Liu-2020,Tak-Wan-Hay-2020,Hsi-Str-Wu-Ku-2025} and their performance in discrimination problems.
 Recently, Takagi \textit{et al.} \cite{Tak-Reg-Bu-Liu-2019} have shown that in any convex resource theory, every resource state is useful for some channel discrimination task compared to any resourceless state, called free state.
 Continuous analysis of resource states leads to the refinement of strategies to achieve optimal performance in various quantum systems and contributes to extensive discussions on the strategic use of quantum resources.